Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 where $\ell(s_i, a)$ is the cost for state action pair $s_i, a$.

-We call this the "cost-to-go" function--it describes the cost of each action at the current state, and therefore allows you to find the best action. $J^*(s_i)$ is the optimal cost-to-go, which is the minimum possible cost incurred from taking an action at state $s_i$.
+We call $J(s_i)$ the "cost-to-go" function--it describes the cost of each action at the current state, and therefore allows you to find the best action. $J^*(s_i)$ is the optimal cost-to-go, which is the minimum possible cost incurred from taking an action at state $s_i$.

 Basically, the cost at the current state is equal to the minimum cost at the next state plus the cost to transition from current to next.

 ### The "Value Iteration" Version.

 From here, we'll switch away from DP to "value iteration".
-The concept is very similar, except, for value iteration, we don't typically solve for a specific $s_0$; we allow the recursion to continue until $J^*(s)$ converges (stops updating) for all $s$; the the real cost of each possible state has been globally computed.
+The concept is very similar, except, for value iteration, we don't typically solve for a specific $s_0$; we allow the recursion to continue until $J^*(s)$ converges (stops updating) for all $s$; the real cost of each possible state has been globally computed.

 This is different than the DP formulation, where there is a clear order of recursion from $s_0$ to $s_{goal}$; but value iteration simply updates all states (from $s_{goal}$) until "convergence" -- when further value iteration updates no longer change $J^*$.